-SOCI 3307 Seminar on Moral, Ethical, and Religious Issues (3) (Same as PSYC 3307) The course is cross-listed as PSYC 3307.
-See the Psychology listing.
+SOCI 3307 Seminar on Moral, Ethical, and Religious Issues (3) (Same as PSYC 3307)

 SOCI 3308 Cultural Anthropology (3)

 This course is a critical analysis of social origins, with particular emphasis on culture, language, and social economic and kinship relations.
 It includes examples of preliterate and contemporary societies.
 Prerequisite: SOCI 1301.